zangman/papertrail/README.md

 ## Next Steps

-While this is a good start to a RAG implementation, a fully working UI will be good to have.
+* While this is a good start to a RAG implementation, a fully working UI will be good to have.
 Personally I like and am comfortable with openwebui.
 But Google ADK is not directly compatible.
 We'll need to build an adapter on top of it.

-## Next Next Steps

-Build the same thing with Google Cloud Agent Runtime.
+* Deploy the agent on Google Cloud's agent runtime so we can get a lot of additional things like monitoring, eval and authentication for free.

 # Future Enhancements